 Pot’s Evolution: How the Drug Has changed Over the Years

 It’s a topic of near-constant conversation in our communities; “Should marijuana be legalized?”
 In an increasing number of states, the answer is yes.
 But the debates are clouded by a great deal of misinformation.
-What matters to me as an addiction treatment professional is that the public makes informed decisions based on good facts.
+What matters to me as a person with substance use disorderion treatment professional is that the public makes informed decisions based on good facts.
 Here are some facts about how marijuana has changed since it became popular in the 1960s and moved into the mainstream thereafter.

 Marijuana Is Stronger Now than Ever Before

 A recent study on marijuana in Colorado confirms that marijuana is more potent than it was decades ago.
 At the same time, however, research indicates that the qualities in marijuana that give it “medicinal” use may be waning.
 Alice Walton of Forbes writes this of the changes to marijuana’s potency:

 “Marijuana has definitely evolved in the last few decades.
 Its potency is higher than ever: A lab in Colorado has just analyzed 600 samples of marijuana, both recreational and medical, and found that tetrahydrocannabinol (THC) content has risen markedly, whereas cannabidiol (CBD), which many say has therapeutic value, has declined.
 For all the acceptance that marijuana has gained in recent years – four states allow the sale of pot for recreational use, and 23 states and Washington, DC allow marijuana for medical use – the lack of normalization among marijuana sales may slow the process, since it gives opponents an opening to criticize.”